TimothyRoberts/SpreaderApplication/v13 Adding a clock object to the interface/README.md

 }
 ```

-A resetClock function resets all of these clock values if the application is restarted
+A resetClock function resets all of these clock values if the application is restarted.

 ```js
 resetClock = function(){